-19 TEC 21.045(b)(3)(E) and 21.0452(b)(7)
+18 TEC 21.045(b)(3)(E) and 21.0452(b)(7)

-Annual Performance Report Indicator: Number and Percent of EPP Completers Employed Within 1 Year of Completion Description The number and percentage of teacher candidates who complete all EPP requirements (i.e., EPP completers), obtain a standard certificate, and are employed as regular classroom teachers in the Texas public school system within 1 year of program completion.
-Calculation Count the number of EPP completers (teacher candidates only) during the academic year 2 years before the reporting period and were employed as regular classroom teachers in the Texas public school system on the last Friday of October (the PEIMS snapshot date) during the reporting period.
-Divide (1) the count described in the previous sentence by (2) the total number of EPP completers during the academic year 2 years before the reporting period.
-Round to the nearest whole number.
-Population All teacher candidates who complete all EPP requirements during the academic year 2 years prior to the reporting period.
-Exclusion rules Excluded teacher candidate completers are those who are employed as teachers in private or parochial schools or in higher education.
-Teacher candidates who hold positions in the Texas public school system other than a regular classroom teacher are not counted as employed.
-Acceptable values Positive whole numbers.
-Methodological considerations Results must be disaggregated by race, gender and, ethnicity.
-Relevant completers for 2016-2017 reporting are teacher candidates who completed EPP requirements during the 2014-2015 academic year.
-For this indicator, employment includes only classroom teaching positions in the Texas public school system.
-This calculation includes candidates who were not recommended for a standard certificate and those who did not complete any of the activities necessary for certification (e.g., TExES testing, fingerprinting).
+Annual Performance Report Indicator: Number and Percent of EPP Completers Employed Within 1 Year of Completion Methodological considerations Results must be disaggregated by race, gender and, ethnicity.
+Relevant completers for 2014-2015 reporting are teacher candidates who completed EPP requirements during the 2012-2013 academic year.
+Relevant completers for 2015-2016 reporting are those who completed EPP requirements during the 2013-2014 academic year.
+For this indicator, employment includes only regular classroom teaching positions in the Texas public school system.
+This calculation includes candidates who were not recommended for a standard certificate and those who did not complete any of the activities necessary for certification (e.g., TEXES testing, fingerprinting).
 Example calculation 40 teacher candidates completed all EPP requirements 2 years prior to the current reporting period, 20 of whom were employed as regular classroom teachers in the Texas public school system on the last Friday of October during the reporting period.
 The number of EPP completers employed within 2 years is 20 and the percentage is calculated as follows: $(20/40) \times 100 = 50\%$.
 For an expanded example, see Appendix D.

-Annual Performance Report Indicator: Length of Probationary Certification Description The average number of days elapsed between an EPP candidate's award of their first probationary certificate and award of their standard certificate.
+Annual Performand Annual Performance Report Indicator: Length of Probationary Certification Description The average number of days elapsed between an EPP candidate's award of their first probationary certificate and award of their standard certificate.
 Calculation Count the number of days between the award of each candidate's first probationary certificate and their standard certificate.
 Calculate the average of the number of days among all candidates who were awarded both types of certificates.
 Round to the nearest whole number.
 Population All EPP candidates who are awarded a standard certificate during the reporting period and were issued a prior probationary certificate.
 Exclusion rules None Acceptable values Positive whole numbers.
 Methodological considerations Results must be disaggregated by race, gender, and ethnicity.
 To be included in this calculation, candidates must have received both probationary and standard certificates.

-Annual Performance Report Indicator: Length of Probationary Certification Example calculation Five candidates had the following numbers of days elapsed between award of their first probationary certificate and award of their standard certificate: 180 days, 150 days, 365 days, 252 days, and 185 days.
+Example calculation Five candidates had the following numbers of days elapsed between award of their first probationary certificate and award of their standard certificate: 180 days, 150 days, 365 days, 252 days, and 185 days.
 The average length of probationary certification is calculated as follows: $(180 + 150 + 365 + 252 + 185)/5 = 226.4$ days, which rounds to 226 days.